+ Vivek Shankar Varadharajan

-I am a junior robotics researcher trying to understand, apply and evolve the concepts of robotics.
+I am a roboticist and a researcher trying to understand, apply and evolve the concepts in robotics.
 In 2015, I received my M.Sc. degree in Automation and Robotics with a master thesis on An Aspiration set approach to an Orientering TSP under the supervision of Prof. Günter Rudolph from Technical University of Dortmund (Dortmund, Germany), I received my bachlors degree in Electronics and Instrumentation Engineering from Bannari Amman Institute of Technology, Anna University (Tamil Nadu, India) in 2012.
 At present, I am a Ph.D. student in computer engineering at the MIST Labs, École Polytechnique de Montréal (Montréal, QC, Canada).
 My research interests include machine learning, artificial intelligence, distributed robotics and Cyber-Physical systems.

 Apart from my study, I love swimming and I do swimming in my time off.

 I am always looking forward to new collaborations, if you find any of my work interesting and you wish to collaborate, feel free to write to me.